Groupoid Homology and Classifying-Space Homology Are Not Isomorphic: The Cantor Unit Groupoid: Cardinality Separation

-\begin{remark} The example pinpoints the source of the mismatch.
-Matui type degree $0$ homology records locally constant functions on the unit space.
-Singular degree $0$ homology records path components.
-For totally disconnected spaces these invariants separate already at the first nontrivial level. \end{remark}
+The example pinpoints the source of the mismatch.
+Matui-type degree-$0$ homology records locally constant integer-valued functions on the unit space, while singular degree-$0$ homology records path components.
+On a totally disconnected space the former is countable and the latter free of rank $2^{\aleph_0}$, so the invariants separate already at the first nontrivial level, even though Remark~\ref{rem:onlydeg0} shows they coincide in every positive degree.